-Managers will monitor the competence of staff for the duties asked of them and are supported by training money and expert advice.
+Managers will monitor staffing levels, workloads and the competence of staff for the duties asked of them and are supported by budget provision and processes and expert advice.

 2.6 Managing contractors

 Both the Authority and the contractor have responsibilities under health and safety law.
 Everyone needs to take the right precautions to reduce the risks of workplace dangers to employees and the public.